 Thank goodness for the blue crab!

-These little bluish shellfishes are harvested from the mid Atlantic area crab fishery in Chesapeake Bay to Florida and along the Gulf states as far west as Texas.
+These little bluish shellfishes are harvested from the mid Atlantic area crab fishery in Chesapeake Bay to Florida and along the Gulf states as far west as TX.
 In its scientific name, calli is Greek for “beautiful”, nectes for “swimmer”, and sapidus is Latin for “tasty”.

 Types of Crabmeat